Santiago Casilla: Career overall

+Statistics and achievements

 Career statistics and scouting report

 Spending parts of 15 seasons in the major leagues, Casilla appeared in 655 games.
 He had a 42–31 record, a 3.29 ERA, 583 strikeouts, 277 walks, and 552 hits allowed in 645 1/3 innings pitched.
 Used as a closer at times during his career, he recorded 144 saves.

 Casilla worked with a prototypical power pitcher repertoire, chiefly throwing a low to mid-90s two-seam fastball and a hard-breaking slider.
 He also threw a curveball and an occasional changeup.
 Though relief pitchers often specialize in one or two pitches, Casilla's time as a starting pitcher in the minor leagues caused him to develop a four-pitch repertoire.

 Casilla's fastball travelled up to 98 mph.
 Scouts praised his slider, and in 2015, Mike Petriello of MLB.com compared it to those thrown by Stephen Strasburg and Matt Harvey.
 He stopped throwing the curveball from 2007 through 2009.
 Over the 2009-10 offseason, while Casilla was working out in the Dominican Republic, pitcher Ricardo Rodríguez suggested he work on improving his curveball.
 Casilla brought it back over 10 percent of the time in 2010, throwing it at least 20 percent of the time from 2014 through the end of his career.
 "That pitch has helped me a lot," he said.
 The Los Angeles Times wrote in June 2007 that "Casilla locates his fastball well," but Casilla had issues controlling his pitches at times during his career.
 Unlike Giants relievers such as Wilson and Romo, Casilla usually maintained a calm demeanor on the mound.
 "I am emotional, but I try to keep that inside," he says.